Tohby823/DSA-Project-Documentation-2/README.md

 ###  Key Insights

 1. Gender Distribution
-- Male-dominated in several departments and regions.
+- Male-dominated in several departments and regions such as Accounting, Legal and Product Management in Abuja, Sales and Training in Kaduna and Training in Lagos.
-- Disparities most visible in Sales and Engineering departments
+- Disparities most visible in the Legal, Support and Accounting departments
+- There was a significant female domination in the Research and Development department in Lagos.
 2. Performance Ratings by Gender
-- "Very Good" and "Good" ratings are skewed toward males in most regions.
+- "Very Good" and "Good" ratings are skewed toward females in most regions.
-3. Gender Pay Gap
+3. Salary Structure and Gender Pay Gap
+- Significant average salary differences observed in Legal, Business Development, Accounting and Support departments with the males receiving the average higher pay.
-- Significant average salary differences observed in Legal and Engineering departments.
+- Significant average salary differences observed in Marketing and Engineering departments with the females receiving the average higher pay.
-4. Salary Distribution & Compliance
+4. Salary Distribution and Minimum Wage Compliance
-- Many employees fall below the regulatory $90,000 salary threshold.
+- Many employees fall below the regulatory $90,000 salary threshold with a percentage of 30.97% giving the number of 292 employees.
-- Lagos region had more compliant salaries than others.
+- Lagos region had the least compliant salaries (8.91%), next was Abuja (10.29%) then Kaduna (11.77%) with the most compliant.
+5. Salary Band Distribution
+-
-5. Bonus & Total Pay Analysis
+6. Bonus and Total Pay Analysis
 - Bonuses are performance-linked and differ per department.
 - Top earners cluster around Sales and Product Management roles.
 - Bonus payouts highest in the Lagos region.